Microsoft: Logo

-Microsoft adopted the so-called "Pac-Man Logo," designed by Scott Baker, in 1987.
-Baker stated "The new logo, in Helvetica italic typeface, has a slash between the o and s to emphasize the "soft" part of the name and convey motion and speed."
+Microsoft adopted the so-called "Pac-Man Logo", designed by Scott Baker, on February 26, 1987, with the concept being similar to InFocus Corporation logo that was adapted a year earlier in 1986.
+Baker stated "The new logo, in Helvetica italic typeface, has a slash between the o and s to emphasize the "soft" part of the name and convey motion and speed".
 Dave Norris ran an internal joke campaign to save the old logo, which was green, in all uppercase, and featured a fanciful letter O, nicknamed the blibbet, but it was discarded.

 Microsoft's logo with the tagline "Your potential.
 Our passion."—below the main corporate name—is based on a slogan Microsoft used in 2008.
 In 2002, the company started using the logo in the United States and eventually started a television campaign with the slogan, changed from the previous tagline of "Where do you want to go today?"
 During the private MGX (Microsoft Global Exchange) conference in 2010, Microsoft unveiled the company's next tagline, "Be What's Next."
-They also had a slogan/tagline "Making it all make sense."
+It also had a slogan/tagline "Making it all make sense."
+The Microsoft Pac-Man logo was used for 25 years, 5 months, and 28 days until August 23, 2012, being the longest enduring logo to be used by the company.

 On August 23, 2012, Microsoft unveiled a new corporate logo at the opening of its 23rd Microsoft store in Boston, indicating the company's shift of focus from the classic style to the tile-centric modern interface, which it uses/will use on the Windows Phone platform, Xbox 360, Windows 8 and the upcoming Office Suites.
-The new logo also includes four squares with the colors of the then-current Windows logo which have been used to represent Microsoft's four major products: Windows (blue), Office (red), Xbox (green) and Bing (yellow).
+The new logo also includes four squares with the colors of the then-current Windows logo which have been used to represent Microsoft's four major products: Windows (blue), Office (orange), Xbox (green) and Bing (yellow).
 The logo also resembles the opening of one of the commercials for Windows 95.

 Sponsorship

-The company was the official jersey sponsor of Finland's national basketball team at EuroBasket 2015.

-The company was a major sponsor of the Toyota Gazoo Racing WRT (2017-2020).

-The company was a sponsor of the Renault F1 Team (2016-2020).
+The company was the official jersey sponsor of Finland's national basketball team at EuroBasket 2015, a major sponsor of the Toyota Gazoo Racing WRT (2017–2020) and a sponsor of the Renault F1 Team (2016–2020).

+Lobbying and political influence

+In 2025, Microsoft was one of the donors who funded the demolition of the East Wing of the White House and planned building of a ballroom.